-- Ensure that back-up tapes or hard drives are secured in relation to the company’s network and e-mail servers.
+- Ensure that back-up tapes or hard drives are secured in relation to the company’s network and email servers.

 - Secure and isolate any company BlackBerrys or mobile phones (if any) likely to contain relevant evidential material, and SIM cards if necessary.
 In particular, obtain any mobile phone records for individuals involved in the relevant conduct.

 In addition, a document hold notice should be sent to all relevant custodians and employees clearly identifying the categories of material that should be preserved, without giving away details of the allegations that the investigation relates to.
-It is also helpful to conduct document collection interviews with custodians to try and establish all the locations where they may have kept or saved relevant evidential material.
+It is also helpful to conduct document collection interviews with custodians to try to establish all the locations where they may have kept or saved relevant evidential material.

 It may be appropriate at this stage to instruct an external vendor to be responsible for collecting and processing all the electronic data, as well as assisting with forensic services such as the recovery of deleted data if necessary.
 Instructing a specialist external vendor to collect and process any data will also help to establish an effective chain of custody in respect of the evidence, as well as preserving its forensic integrity.

 Once the review set has been identified, a review team should be set up to work through all of the documents, categorising them according to a predetermined review protocol that specifies the different issues under investigation.
 This first-level review is essential for removing the irrelevant material and reducing the evidence to what is directly related to the issues.
 It is also a means of identifying material that is privileged, as well as any ‘hot documents’ that should then be escalated to those in the investigation team who are tasked with establishing the facts or are preparing to interview key individuals.

 As the evidence is identified and reviewed, relevant material should be made available to the investigation team so that a chronology of events can be prepared.
-This is essential for establishing a set of facts based on the documents and is vital in preparing to interview individuals.
+This is essential for establishing a set of facts based on the documents and is vital when preparing to interview individuals.
 When preparing any work product based on the document review, it is extremely important that the source documents are clearly identified so that they can be returned to at a later date when preparing for interviews or producing material at the request of government agencies.

 Legal privilege, data protection and banking confidentiality